matsuobasho/codegen_model_comparison/project_analysis.md

 can give you a false sense of confidence.

-Designing a system to create interrelated blocks of code that integrate into a functioning codebase in response to a user command is a very difficult experiment, so I limited the scope to something much more manageable.
+Designing a system to create interrelated blocks of code that integrate into a functioning codebase in response to a user command is a very challenging endeavor, so I limited the scope to something much more manageable.
 Namely, generating detailed code from Python function documentation (from hereon referred to as docstrings).

 ## Data
 In our codebase, we strive to adhere to standards for both our docstrings and the Python functions.
-Every docstring has at the minimum the same sections with a description of what it does, inputs and outputs.
-Additionally, we intentionally included layperson-friendly explanations of the engineering and solar concepts pertinent to a function.
+Every docstring has at the minimum the same sections with a description of what the function does along with its inputs and outputs.
+We intentionally write layperson-friendly explanations of the pertinent engineering and solar concepts (although we won't repeat these detailed explanations across functions).

-Although the code itself doesn't have the same rigid structure, we strive for a convention for variable names, a certain coding style (Pandas/numpy heavy vectorization, writing for humans), and adhere to the Google coding standard.
+In our code, we follow the Google coding standard.
+We strive for a convention for variable names, a certain coding style (i.e. Pandas/numpy heavy vectorization, writing for humans).

 So we can use the docstrings, which in essence describe what the function does, to generate the function itself.